PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/jenk_config2.png)

-Once we have these configured and saved, it's time to test our build out.
+Once we have these configured and saved, it's time to test our pipeline.
 From the main Jenkins menu click the `adderservice` link and then click the `build now` link.
 Jenkins will now kick off the pipeline and build then deploy our service to Kubernetes.
 Once the build is complete we can inspect the log output and also the overview as below:

 ![image](./images/jenk_build1.png)